Median nail dystrophy

 Median nail dystrophy, also known as dystrophia unguis mediana canaliformis, median canaliform dystrophy of Heller, and solenonychia consists of longitudinal splitting or canal formation in the midline of the nail, a split which often resembles a fir tree, occurring at the cuticle and proceeding outward as the nail grows.

 Thumbs, which are the most commonly involved, usually show an enlarged lunula resulting probably from repeated pressure applied on the base of the nail.

 Signs and symptoms

-Median nail dystrophy presents as gifts that resemble an upside-down fir tree or Christmas tree because to tiny fissures or cracks that break toward the nail edge or extend laterally from the center canal.
+Median nail dystrophy presents as splitting that resembles an upside-down fir tree or Christmas tree because to tiny fissures or cracks that break toward the nail edge or extend laterally from the center canal.
 Usually symmetrical, the ailment primarily affects the thumbs, though it can also affect other fingers or toes.
 There may be lunula enlargement, redness, and thickening of the proximal nail fold.

 Causes

 Although it is an acquired illness, there have been reports of familial clustering of instances.
 The illness most likely stems from a transient flaw in the matrix that prevents nails from growing.
 One component that has been identified as causal is trauma.